Communication Design

 The digital revolution has opened up communication design to new disciplines that require students to excel not only in traditional design skills, but in design research methodology, human-centered concept development and system design processes.

+Making the things that the world sees, reads, touches, and experiences every day is powerful creative role.
 Communication designers give form to information in advertising, publishing and editorial design, corporate and exhibition design, websites, multimedia, environmental graphics, signs and maps, service design, interaction design, film and video.
-In all these fields, the need to clearly and succinctly inform, entertain and persuade remains a critical concern.
+How these fields must clearly and succinctly inform, entertain and persuade society remains a critical concern.

-Located in an internationally renowned mecca for artists and designers, PCA offers Communication Design majors a unique opportunity to broaden their cultural and creative perspectives.
-Not only is the metropolitan landscape an ideal setting to experience graphic design in action, but the city’s vibrant community of design professionals is a rich resource for students as they develop their own visual language.
+Being located in an internationally renowned hub for artists and designers, PCA offers Communication Design degree seekers a unique opportunity to broaden their cultural and creative perspectives.
+Not only is the metropolitan landscape an ideal setting to experience graphic design in action, but the city’s vibrant community of design professionals is a rich resource as you develop your own visual language.

 The comprehensive curriculum at PCA establishes a solid foundation in visual form and design principles, as well as addressing the methodologies and issues behind contemporary graphic design.
 Visits to Parisian art and design institutions like the Pompidou Center, the Musée des Arts Décoratifs, La Gaité Lyrique, and the Palais de Tokyo provide a wealth of opportunities to view the trajectory of European communication design from its historical roots through to its latest trends.